 - Guaranteed validation: It is important to you that your files pass EPUB validation.
 It's a requirement for the Apple iBooks and Google Play stores and we guarantee your files will pass validation.

 Below are examples of client projects.
 Complete our contact form and send us a PDF if you would like a free eBook formatting quote.
 Because every book is a little different, we consider each element of the book when preparing your fixed-price quote: length, endnotes, images, table processing, table of contents, sidebars, http links, intra-book links, and over all complexity.

 Retaining Print Book Designs

 We strive to retain as much of the original print book design as technically possible.
-In this example the eBook is on the left and the PDF on the right.
-Note the use of heading colors, how captions match and retention of the glyph.
+In this example, the eBook is on the left and the PDF on the right.
+Note the matching heading colors and captions, and the retention of the glyph.
 Download a sample of Market Farming Success from Amazon.

 Training Manuals & Reference eBooks